turingschool/front-end-curriculum/projects/real-time.md

 ### On the Server

 - Build a Node application that starts off just keeping all of the data in memory using local variables.
-- Use WebSockets to broadcast poll results to the client
+- Use WebSockets to broadcast poll results to the client.

 ### On the Client